benjamin-s-hobbs/reading-notes/401readings/401-Read17-VPC.md

 # Cloud Network Security
 From: [IBM Cloud Learn Hub - What is a Virtual Private Cloud?](https://www.ibm.com/topics/vpc) (accessed by Benjamin Hobbs on 7/31/2023)

+* What is a VPC?
+  * A Virtual Private Cloud (VPC) is a product offered on a public platform (AWS, GCP, Azure) and is logically isolated to create a virtually private environment without having to maintain all of the equipment necessary to create an actual private cloud resource

+### Features of VPCs

+* Agility - Easy to spin up resources or take down resources easily.

+* Availability - High availability and redundant

+* Security - Users have full control to create robust security rules

+* Affordability - reducing the overhead involved in creating your cloud.
+Saving on labor, hardware, etc.

+### Cloud Architecture

+* Computing:
+  Instances:
+* Storage:
+    * Short-term (s3/block)
+    * Long-term (Glacier/Archives)
+* Networking:
+    * Security Groups/NACLs
+    * Gateways

+ ## VPC Comparisions

+###  VPC vs. VPN (Virtual Private Network)

+### VPC vs. Private Cloud

+### VPC vs. Public Cloud

 ## Questions for further understanding